minetest-whynot/whynot-game/mods/player/smart_inventory/README.md

 ![Screenshot](https://github.com/bell07/minetest-smart_inventory/blob/master/screenshot_player.png)
 The vision is to get all skins and player customizations visual exposed.

-### 3d_armor
+### 3d_armor / clothing
-In creative mode there are all armor items available for 3d_armor support.
+In creative mode all useable armor and clothing items available.
 The players inventory is not used in this mode.
-In survival only the armor from players inventory is shown.
+In survival only the armor and clothing from players inventory is shown.
-Supported version: current stable 0.4.8

 ### skins
 tested only with my fork https://github.com/bell07/minetest-skinsdb